Open-Attestation/documentation-website/docs/transferable-section/token-registry.md

 ℹ  info      Find more details at https://sepolia.etherscan.io/address/0x8431012Bc040942B59e3C5bf428221eab0b2f723
 ```

-In this case, our contract has been successfully deployed on sepolia at the address `0x8431012Bc040942B59e3C5bf428221eab0b2f723`.
+In this case, our contract has been successfully deployed on Sepolia at the address `0x8431012Bc040942B59e3C5bf428221eab0b2f723`.

 >**Important:** Save your token registry address for future reference.